 What does BOFIN do?

-BOFIN seeks to promote the work of farmers who carry out their own on-farm trials and provide a voice and a platform for the views and the discoveries of those farmers.
+BOFIN seeks to promote the work of farmers who carry out their own on-farm trials and provides a voice and a platform for the views and the discoveries of those farmers.
 The aim of BOFIN is to ensure this work is valued, that it is recognised and that it makes a positive contribution to the progression of UK agriculture and to farm-based science globally.

 How do farmers in the network benefit?

 BOFIN aims to provide a hub to connect farmers who are interested in doing on-farm trials with like-minded farmers and with opportunities for interesting and innovative projects.

 The primary objective is to increase the value to the individual farmers of the on-farm trials work they do, for the benefit of their own businesses and personal objectives.
 It is a goal for BOFIN that there should be the opportunity for financial reward, preferably through public funding, for those farmers who wish to pursue this.